Seasonal color analysis SPRING...

 Do your colors change as you age?
 No because your natural coloring is genetic so it never changes.

-However, as your hair begins to grey, skin also can lose color.
+However, as your hair begins to grey, skin can also lose color.
 Your color palette doesn't change but if you feel a little over-powered in the vibrant colors of Spring, try some of the softer / lighter shades to see if you feel more comfortable.

 All you need to enjoy your Spring colors